Domiii/dbux/README.md

 # Known Issues

+* What applications work so well with DBUX?
+   * TODO: we are still exploring that
+* What applications **won't** work so well with DBUX?
+   * Proxies and custom object getters with side effects
+      * For serialization `dbux-runtime` iterates (or will in the future iterate) over object properties
+      * Thus possibly causing side effects with proxy and getter functions
+      * At least it will leave unwanted traces (while attempting to "observe") - Damn you, [Observer effect](https://en.wikipedia.org/wiki/Observer_effect_(physics))!!! :(
+      * TODO: at least flag traces caused by `dbux-runtime` by setting some `trace-triggered-from-dbux-builtin-call` flag while running built-in functions
+         * NOTE: This will still mess with proxy and getter functions that themselves have side effects, such as caching functions, tracers and more.
-* Windows only
+* Issues under Windows
-   * When running things in VSCode built-in terminal, it sometimes changes to lower-case drive letter
+   * **sometimes**, when running things in VSCode built-in terminal, it changes to lower-case drive letter
-      * Causing lower-case and upper-case drive letters to start appearing in `require` paths
+      * This causes a mixture of lower-case and upper-case drive letters to start appearing in `require` paths
-         * => which makes `babel` unhappy ([github issue](https://github.com/webpack/webpack/issues/2815))
+         * => this makes `babel` unhappy ([github issue](https://github.com/webpack/webpack/issues/2815))
       * Official bug report: https://github.com/microsoft/vscode/issues/9448
       * Solution: run command in external `cmd` or find a better behaving terminal